For Baby, we will not let go

 GIVE US A GIFT, HELPING BABY LEAVE CIRCUS LIFE:

 - Your donation would help us follow Baby again, and check his conditions of captivity.
-He would allow us to contact his trainer to explain that despite all the love they may have for the African elephant, she can not continue to live in these conditions.
-The Elephants Haven sanctuary seems ready to welcome it.
-Chapter Animals can try to find other solutions, too, if this is not suitable.
-But it is urgent to let her recreate links with individuals of her species and help her take care of her paw.
+He would allow us to contact her trainer to explain that despite all the love they may have for the African elephant, she cannot continue to live in these conditions.
+It is urgent to let her recreate links with individuals of her species and to help her take care of his paw.
 And that would not be the most beautiful proof of love?